Faculty Members

 Nicholas Berketis

-Nicholas G. Berketis is Manager and Senior Partner of J. Kouroutis & Co.
-Ltd. Insurance and Reinsurance Brokers, Piraeus, Greece, Lecturer at Frederick University, Cyprus and Course Leader for the Certificate in Marine Insurance, Lloyd’s Maritime Academy, London, U.K..
-He holds a PhD in Actuarial Science, an MSc in Shipping, Trade & Finance from Sir John Cass Business School, The City University, London, UK, and BSc in Economics with Distinction from the University of Athens.
-He is a member of the Piraeus Professional Chamber and the US Propeller Club, port of Piraeus.
-His research area is Marine Insurance focusing on the areas of Piracy, Fishing Vessels, Ferries, P&I reserves etc. This research has been presented in professional and academic conferences and it has also been published in journals as well as the press.
+Nicholas G. Berketis serves as Manager and Senior Partner at J. Kouroutis & Co.
+Ltd., a leading insurance and reinsurance brokerage firm in Piraeus, Greece, while concurrently holding academic positions as a Lecturer at Frederick University in Cyprus and Course Leader for the Certificate in Marine Insurance at Lloyd's Maritime Academy in London.
+He brings exceptional academic credentials to his roles, including a PhD in Actuarial Science, an MSc in Shipping, Trade & Finance from Sir John Cass Business School at City University London, and a BSc in Economics with Distinction from the University of Athens.
+As an active member of both the Piraeus Professional Chamber and the US Propeller Club, Port of Piraeus, Dr Berketis has established himself as a recognized authority in marine insurance, specializing in critical areas such as piracy, fishing vessels, ferries, and P&I reserves.
+His extensive research contributions have been widely disseminated through presentations at professional and academic conferences, as well as publications in peer-reviewed journals and industry press.
+He has been collaborating with the Department since 2015/6, teaching the elective course Marine Insurance and supervising the preparation of a dissertation.

 George Chalamandaris